 The following code shows how to implement the handler methods.

-A user can be disconnected from the Sendbird server when they no longer need to receive messages from an online state.
-However, the user will still receive push notifications for new messages from group channels they've joined.
+Disconnect a user from the Sendbird server when they no longer need to receive messages from an online state.
+This is equivalent to the logout behavior rather than disconnecting the socket.
+If you want to disconnect only the WebSocket without clearing locally cached data, please refer to the disconnect websocket only.
+However, unless the user unregisters the push token, the user will still receive push notifications for new messages from group channels they've joined.

-When disconnected, all event handlers in a user's client app registered by
+When a client app is disconnected, all event handlers registered through

 SendbirdChat.addChannelHandler() stop receiving event callbacks from the server.
-Then, all internally cached data in the client app, such as the channels that are cached when the
+Then, all internally cached data in the client app are flushed.
+This includes channels that are cached when the

 getChannel() method of